Department of East Asian Studies

 If you are offered employment as a Graduate Assistant Teaching (GAT) and have not submitted a passing iBT TOEFL or TSE score, you must pass an English Speaking test administered by EAS faculty.
 It is imperative that you take the test as soon as possible, preferably before you arrive in Tucson.
 We can not process employment paperwork until you have passed.

 All materials will be submitted with your online application to the graduate college.
-If you have any issues uploading materials and need to email an attachment, you can send it to: firstname.lastname@example.org.
+If you have any issues uploading materials and need to email an attachment, you can send it to Stephanie Topete at email@example.com.

-If you have questions regarding our program, please contact me.
+If you have questions regarding our program, please contact our Director of Graduate Studies, Dr. Feng-hsi Liu (firstname.lastname@example.org).

 University of Arizona Admissions Process